-Configures the operating mode of the integrated SATA2 0~SATA2 3 controller.
+Configures the operating mode of the integrated SATA controller.

-Native IDE Allows the SATA controller to operate in Native IDE mode.
+▶ Native IDE Allows the SATA controllers to operate in Native IDE mode.
+Enable Native IDE mode if you wish to install operating systems that support Native mode.
 (Default)

-Enable Native IDE mode if you wish to install operating systems that support Native mode

 ▶ RAID Enables RAID for the SATA controller.